 Korean readers should track energy import costs, refining and petrochemical margins, and air and sea freight costs, not just the Dubai crude headline.

-For this issue, start with oil price curve, then check whether Hormuz disruption risk is moving through prices, physical supply, regulation, or financing conditions.
-A short-lived market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.
+Start with oil price curve, then check whether Hormuz disruption risk is moving through prices, physical supply, policy response, or financing conditions.
+A short market shock, a quarter-long supply disruption, and a permanent rule change require different decisions.

 Current Signals To Watch